-Join NYRR and the Embassy of the United Arab Emirates to celebrate the 13th annual UAE Healthy Kidney 10K.
-The event offers something for everyone—thrilling performances in Central Park from some of the world's top athletes, a fast course for runners chasing PRs, a great cause to inspire everyone, finisher medals, excellent giveaways, including a technical shirt for every registered entrant, and fantastic raffle prizes.
+Join NYRR and the Embassy of the United Arab Emirates to celebrate the 15th annual UAE Healthy Kidney 10K.
+The event offers something for everyone—thrilling performances in Central Park from some of the world's top athletes, a fast course for runners chasing PRs, a great cause to inspire everyone, finisher medals, excellent giveaways, including a technical shirt for every registered entrant, and a fantastic prize drawing.

 Event hashtag: #UAEHK10K—use it in your tweets, Instagrams, and Facebook posts!

-The UAE Healthy Kidney 10K race benefits the National Kidney Foundation in honor of the late Sheikh Zayed bin Sultan Al Nahyan, the first president and the founder of the United Arab Emirates.
+The UAE Healthy Kidney 10K benefits the National Kidney Foundation in honor of the late Sheikh Zayed bin Sultan Al Nahyan, the first president and the founder of the United Arab Emirates.
 The race was started to promote education and awareness of kidney health and kidney disease.
-Runners can support the National Kidney Foundation by making a donation during registration or joining Team Kidney.
+Runners can support the National Kidney Foundation by making a donation during registration or by joining Team Kidney; stay tuned for more details on how you can join the team.
 Team Kidney benefits include team clothing, personal fundraising web site and e-newsletters with fundraising and training tips, important race information, and inspiration.

-The $30,000 Zayed Bonus, courtesy of the Embassy of the United Arab Emirates in honor of Sheikh Zayed bin Sultan Al-Nahyan, will be given to the first man to break 27:35 (Leonard Patrick Komon, UAE Healthy Kidney 10K, 2011) and/or the first woman to break 30:44 (Lornah Kiplagat, New York Mini 10K, 2002).
+The $30,000 Zayed Bonus, courtesy of the Embassy of the United Arab Emirates in honor of Sheikh Zayed bin Sultan Al-Nahyan, will be given to the first man to break 27:08 (Rhonex Kipruto, UAE Healthy Kidney 10K, 2018) and/or the first woman to break 30:44 (Lornah Kiplagat, New York Mini 10K, 2002).

 Your fee for the UAE Healthy Kidney 10K covers all NYRR race and administrative expenses.
 To support the mission of the National Kidney Foundation, please consider adding an additional donation to your payment when you register for the race.